heiner/dylaniki/I_Feel_a_Change_Coming_On.md

     and the fourth part of the day is already gone.

               D
-    Well now, what’s the use in dreamin’,
+    Well now, what's the use in dreamin',
             A
     you got better things to do.
     D